LIMON100/Deploy-ML/AutoScript/readme.md

-5.go to registry:
+5. go to registry:

     create new string value in run

     set Value data: full path of .vbs file

     restart computer